Frequently Asked Questions from carers in Croydon

 A carer looks after a family member, friend, partner or neighbour who needs support due to illness, disability or old age.
 The help carers give is unpaid, though you may still receive Carer’s Allowance or other benefits.
 You do not have to care full time, receive Carer’s Allowance or live with the person you care for to be a carer.

-It is the duty of the local authority (council) where the person you care for lives to support their needs and your needs as a carer.
+It is the duty of the local authority (council) where the person you care for lives to assess their care and support needs and your needs as a carer.
 For example, if the person you care for lives in Sutton, the London Borough of Sutton would be responsible for assessing their support needs and offering you a Carer’s Assessment.